ZTE2976/discord.py/README.rst

 It should be noted that Discord wants all bots over 75 guilds to migrate over to Slash Commands in the foreseeable future.
 If you want to apply for the message content intent, you **cannot** use it for command handling purposes; they will explicitly deny you the intent.
 Therefore, effectively everyone must move over to Slash Commands for their bot to function.

-![Discord Employee's Statement on Message Content Intent] (https://user-images.githubusercontent.com/1695103/129664615-3ec46e4e-38e7-4a89-ba1c-ff7c3d70ce9e.png)
+[Discord Employee's Statement on Message Content Intent] (https://user-images.githubusercontent.com/1695103/129664615-3ec46e4e-38e7-4a89-ba1c-ff7c3d70ce9e.png)

-![Kady's statement on Message Content Intent] (https://user-images.githubusercontent.com/1695103/131197302-08f128cb-af2b-4a4b-b5e6-20e84658b324.png)
+[Kady's statement on Message Content Intent] (https://user-images.githubusercontent.com/1695103/131197302-08f128cb-af2b-4a4b-b5e6-20e84658b324.png)

 **I want my bot to continue working!**

 During the Developer Q&A session on August 4th, Mason, the Project Manager of the Bot & API team, encouraged you to rewrite your bot since it's "easy" and "dope".

-![Question from the Q&A] (https://user-images.githubusercontent.com/1695103/128839984-9e6adbe6-31f5-4270-afc4-dcbdc0843ac8.png)
+[Question from the Q&A] (https://user-images.githubusercontent.com/1695103/128839984-9e6adbe6-31f5-4270-afc4-dcbdc0843ac8.png)

 > Uh, popular libraries.
 So, we obviously do not have control over third party libraries.
 They are third party.
 Um, we try to work with them very closely to keep them informed of changes, uh and to answer their questions about implementation and API and consistencies and "Hey does this API suck or not".
 Uh, Slash Commands have been in an open developer beta since December of last year.
 Changes are not happening until an additional 9 months from now.
 Which will make it 1 year and 4 months slash 16 months if I know how to do math correctly since Slash Commands were first released.
 Um many libraries do have support.
 Some have unofficial forks.
 I will also say that for those intrepid developers they are pretty well usable without libraries but I know that that is a much sort of bigger task to undertake.
 Um but if you haven't checked out using Slash Commands over HTTP and outgoing webhooks, it's pretty dope and really easily scalable.